This article will review all the information on birds of Vietnam, this may help you to arrange Vietnam birding or Vietnam Bird photography tour

 Dalat plateau, Cat Tien Np., Dinh Mountain, Can Gio mangrove forest, Mekong delta

-Dalat is wet from June to October making outdoor pursuits problematic.
-From November to May it is far dryer although cold in December & January.
-In the Mekong Delta monsoon climate with two seasons; wet (late-July to late October) and dry (November to July).
+For Dalat, it rains from June to October, making outdoor pursuits problematic.
+From November to May, it is dryer with cold weather between December and January.
+For the Mekong Delta, it has a monsoon climate with two distinct seasons: the wet season from late July to late October and the dry season from November to July.

-You could birding hold years in the south-Vietnam but the best time for birding and Bird-photography in Cat Tien Np and Dalat is from Nov to Jul, For Birding in Can Gio Dec to Mar is the best time with wintering time of shorebirds.
+While you can birding for the whole years in the south of Vietnam, the best time for bird-watching and bird-photography in Cat Tien Np. and Dalat is from November to July.
+For Birding in Can Gio, it is from December to March when it is in the wintering time of shorebirds.

 Explore Birding Tour in Cat Tien Np. & Dalat Plateau here!